JohWie/ARP-Watch-Notification/README.md

 For Linux Mint with i3 Window Manager:
 Install the Package dunst

-sudo apt-get install dunst
+1.) sudo apt-get install dunst

+2.) sudo mkdir /root/.config/dunst/

+3.) copy the example config file to /root/.config/dunst/dunstrc

-add the this Lines to /etc/crontab
+4.) add the this Lines to /etc/crontab

 DISPLAY=:0.0